logdog/LearnDrake/pendulum/README.md

 These generated files are created by `drake_cc_vector_gen_library` in the `Bazel` file, as described above.

 ## pendulum_geometry.*
-This file describes the physical appearnace of the pendulum.
+This file describes the physical appearance of the pendulum.
 This file has one public static function and no public constructor:
 ```c++
 // pendulum_geometry.h
 static const PendulumGeometry* AddToBuilder(